skkestrel/koatl/docs/extensions.md

 `Extension.trait` enables lookup of a set of methods, predicated on the existence of all required abstract attributes/methods.

 A trait is like a Python `abc.ABC`, and can be created by deriving from the global `Trait` base class.
-Objects satisfying the trait requirements (marked with `Abstract`) get access to all of the trait's properties.
+Objects satisfying the trait requirements (marked with `Trait.abstract!`) get access to all of the trait's properties.

 Example: